 Best for: Enterprises running Robotic Process Automation (RPA) at scale who want to add AI intelligence to existing bots.

-UiPath is the dominant RPA platform for large organizations.
-Its AI Center allows teams to inject ML models directly into RPA workflows – so existing bots gain the ability to read unstructured documents, handle exceptions, and make decisions based on content.
-Forrester research found that companies deploying AI-enhanced RPA saw 35–50% reductions in process handling time compared to rules-only automation.
+UiPath is a major RPA platform for large organizations.
+Its AI Center allows teams to inject ML models directly into RPA workflows – so existing bots can read unstructured documents, handle exceptions, and make decisions based on content.

 When to use it: You’re already running UiPath RPA and want AI to handle the exception cases your existing bots can’t manage.